Pleasant Mountain Ski Area

 Pleasant Mountain is a ski resort located in Bridgton, Maine, in Cumberland County.

 Located on the northern end of Pleasant Mountain, the resort features two base areas and 245 skiable acres.
 Pleasant Mountain first opened on January 23, 1938 and is the oldest major ski area in Maine.
 From 1988 until 2022, the area was known as Shawnee Peak.

 History

 The first trails on Pleasant Mountain were developed by local community groups in 1935.
 Two years later with assistance from the Works Progress Administration, the town added a rope tow, which opened to the public in January 1938.

+In 1960, Pleasant Mountain had five ski runs, one chair-lift and two t-bar lifts, lift fees were US$4, and the ski season was from approximately December 15 to April 10.

 In 1988, the ski area was acquired by the owners of Shawnee Mountain Ski Area in Pennsylvania.
 Pleasant Mountain was subsequently renamed Shawnee Peak to mirror the name of its sister property.
 After Shawnee Mountain Corporation sold the resort in the early 1990s, new owners considered restoring the original name but ultimately decided against it.

 On October 21, 2021, Shawnee Peak was purchased by Boyne Resorts, with the purchase finalized on October 22.
 Shawnee Peak joins Sugarloaf, Sunday River, and Loon Mountain as Boyne's fourth resort in New England, and third property in Maine.
 Boyne restored the resort's original name, Pleasant Mountain, on September 14, 2022.